turbonomic/k8sconntrack/README.md

 You can find deploy guide for different scenarios [here](https://github.com/DongyiYang/k8sconnection/tree/master/examples/deploy_k8sconntrack)

 ## How to get metrics from K8sconnection
-An API server is created for K8sconnection, using port 2222 of each host.
+Metrics are exposed on port 2222 of each host.

 ### Transaction Metrics